ElephanZ/Climate-Change-Classifier/README.md

 To conclude: I have learned a lot by implementing this project.
 I have used in pratic a lot of theoric notions studied during my Social Media Management course at university

+## Getting Started

+So that the repository is successfully cloned and project run smoothly, a few steps need to be followed.

+### Requisites

+* At least 10 cores of CPU.
+* Need to download and install [Jupyter Notebook](https://jupyter.org/install).
+  + I recommend to download, install, and use [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html#).
+* The use of [Visual Studio Code](https://code.visualstudio.com/download) is recommended.
+* A lot of free time :joy:

 ## License

 Distributed under the MIT License.
 See ``` LICENSE ``` for more information.